hapax/hapax.github.io/assets/simple-physics.md

 We are bound by convention and familiarity to the typical use case.

 The focus on laws rather than tools is not the only problem.
-There is a beautiful and wide-ranging toolset for doing physics --- it is called *advanced mathematics*, starting with calculus and branching out into its various tributaries.
+There is a beautiful and wide-ranging toolset for doing physics called *advanced mathematics*, starting with calculus and branching out into its various tributaries.
 Unfortunately, many teachers (and hence students) view it as (a) the only toolset, and (b) a particularly difficult one to use.